wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/wazuh_agent_package_suse.rst

 SUSE 12
 =======

 The RPM package is suitable for installation on SUSE 12.
+A SUSE 11 RPM is also available.
 For other operating systems or Linux distributions, please check the list: :ref:`Install Wazuh agent <installation_agents>`.

 .. note:: All the commands described below need to be executed with root user privileges.